higolab/c2sbom/README.md

 ## License

-Currently not determined.
-Be patient until we decide the licensing terms.
-You are at least allowed to just download this PoC, make it create some SBOMs for you, and inspect the implementation.
+This project is licensed under the [MIT License](LICENSE).

-**This project is still in the early development stage, and we are not in any way liable for the output or any other behaviors of this program.**
+**This is an experimental proof-of-concept release, and we are not in any way liable for the output or any other behaviors of this program.**